giraud/bs-css/README.md

 until then you can check out [css.rei](./src/Css.rei).

 ## Thanks
-Thanks to [glamor](https://github.com/threepointone/glamor) which is doing all the heavi lifting.
+Thanks to [emotion](https://github.com/emotion-js/emotion) which is doing all the heavy lifting.
 Thanks to [bs-glamor](https://github.com/poeschko/bs-glamor) which this repo was forked from.
 Thanks to [elm-css](https://github.com/rtfeldman/elm-css) for dsl design inspiration.